Freight Shipping from Kansas City to Oklahoma City

 How much does it cost to ship freight from Kansas City to Oklahoma City?

-Full truckload (FTL) rates from Kansas City, MO to Oklahoma City, OK currently range from $834-$1,028 for a standard dry van load over the 388-mile route.
+Full truckload (FTL) rates from Kansas City, MO to Oklahoma City, OK currently range $834-$1,028 (roughly $2.15-$2.66 per mile over 388 miles).
 LTL shipments typically cost $413-$730 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Kansas City to Oklahoma City?

-Standard FTL transit from Kansas City to Oklahoma City is approximately 7 hrs by truck over 388 miles.
+Standard FTL transit from Kansas City to Oklahoma City is approximately 7 hrs by truck over 388 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Kansas City to Oklahoma City freight?